 Considering index funds investment?
 When crunching your Investment Data, take time to learn your strategy and use good financial common sense.

-- Very low taxes and fees, with higher diversification.
+- They have very low taxes and fees, with higher diversification.

-- Very popular with investors who want passive index trading, rather than hands-on fund management.
+- Index funds are very popular with investors who want passive index trading, rather than hands-on fund management.

-- Not designed for aggressively picking the right of opportunities, and there might not be a portfolio manager to trim underperforming indices.
+- They are not designed for aggressively picking the right of opportunities, and there might not be a portfolio manager to trim underperforming indices.

 - Some are better than others, but none are immune from market depressions.